a

 High School Score: 3.5

-Positioned on the southern tip of Vancouver Island, Saanich borders Vancouver’s capital, Victoria, and boasts the largest population on the island.
-Outdoorsy types will likely appreciate its beaches, gardens, trails, and gardens.
-Being on an island, the city has a slower pace of life compared to the bigger cities on this list, though meeting day-to-day needs shouldn’t be an issue.
+Positioned on the southern tip of Vancouver Island, Saanich borders Vancouver’s capital, Victoria, and has the largest population on the island measuring nearly 32,000 square kilometres (or roughly half the size of Ireland).
+Outdoorsy types will likely appreciate Saanich’s beaches, gardens, trails, and gardens.
+It’s not in every community that the Pacific Ocean is your backyard.
+Being on an island, the city has a slower pace of life compared to the larger urban centres on this list, though meeting day-to-day needs shouldn’t be an issue in this city of approximately 117,000 residents.

 Car-Friendly Score: 4.2